-- In 1465 the Aztecs defeat the Chalco and conquer them.
+- In 1465 the Aztecs defeated the Chalco and conquered them.

 - 1467 – was born a son of Axayacatl, the grandson of Montezuma I – the future ruler of Tenochtitlan, Montezuma II Xocoyotzin.

 - In the 1470-1480-ies.
-Aztecs gain a series of military victories and extend the western boundaries of the empire: in 1476 they conquered the Valley of Toluca.
+Aztecs gained a series of military victories and extended the western boundaries of the empire: in 1476 they conquered the Valley of Toluca.

 - In 1481, Tizoc Calchihutlatonac, grandson of Montezuma I, became the Aztec emperor (“pierced Emerald) (1481-1486) – during his reign empire experienced its heyday.
-After 2 years from the beginning of his reign, he decides to rebuild the pyramid, dedicated to Huitzilopochtli (Great Temple).
-He decided to make Temple a significantly higher, grander and more powerful – it took a lot of human resources: not only the adult population of the city and the slaves worked under the construction of the temple, but also children.
+After 2 years after the beginning of his reign, he decided to rebuild the pyramid, dedicated to Huitzilopochtli (Great Temple).
+He decided to make the Temple significantly higher, grander, and more powerful – it took a lot of human resources: not only the adult population of the city and the slaves who worked under the construction of the temple, but also children.

 During his reign, Ahuitzotl was forced to do the construction of irrigation and drainage facilities, due to the periodic lack of food and freshwater in Tenochtitlan (the city’s population was growing rapidly).
 Thus, the second aqueduct was built in the city.